andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-16-managing-citations-in-latex.md

 e.g. `ferguson_diglossia_1959`.
 This makes the keys easy to remember.

 Then follows key-value pairs giving meta data used to generate citations and the bibliography item.
 Depending on the reference type, different keys should be set.
-For example, for the `article` type you need a `journaltitle`, which you don't need for the `book` type.
+For the `article` type, for example, you need a `journaltitle`, which you don't need for the `book` type.

-For our example, let's say we want to cite two sources in our paper.
-We have a file `refs.bib` containing the following, one article and one book:
+As an example, let's say we want to cite two sources in our paper.
+We have a file, `refs.bib`, containing the following, one article and one book:

 ```
 @article{ferguson_diglossia_1959,